Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 Firmware Version Button Combination Code

-Pressing the Volume DOWN and Connect+ buttons together, for at least two seconds make the Xtreme 2 say its current firmware version.
-It says two or more numbers that comprise this version, in a female voice.
+Press the Volume DOWN and Connect+ buttons together.
+Then hold for at least two seconds.
+This makes the Xtreme 2 say its current firmware version.
+It says two or more numbers in a female voice.

 Low Frequency Mode Button Code Combination

-You can change how loud the bass is on the JBL Xtreme 2, by turning on and off its low frequency mode.
-When switched on, this super bass mode makes the passive bass radiators vibrate much more, and adds a low rumble quality to the playing program, that travels pretty far from the speaker.
+You can change how loud the bass is on the JBL Xtreme 2.
+For that, turn on its low frequency mode.
+When ON, this super bass mode makes the passive bass radiators vibrate much more.
+This adds a low rumble quality to the playing program.

 How to Turn Off Low Frequency Mode